anahitvanoyan11/weather_app/README.md

 # Weather App API

-A weather application that provides weather data for cities across different countries.
+A weather application that provides weather data for cities.
 The application consists of two services: an API service and a Worker service.

 ## Architecture

 - **API Service**: Handles HTTP requests and manages data
 - **Worker Service**: Processes weather data updates in the background using Redis queues
-- **Database**: MySQL for storing countries, cities, and weather data
+- **Database**: MySQL for storing cities and weather data
 - **Queue**: Redis for managing background jobs

 ## Prerequisites